-This Quarterly Report on Form 10-Q contains forward-looking statements regarding Firsthand Technology Value Fund, Inc. ("we," "us," or "our") and our business, financial condition, results of operations, and prospects based on current management expectations and projections.
-Forward-looking statements relate to future events or our future financial performance and are subject to risks and uncertainties, known and unknown, that could cause actual results and developments to differ materially from those expressed or implied in such statements.
-We generally identify forward-looking statements by terminology such as "may," "will," "should," "expects," "plans," "anticipates," "could," "intends," "targets," "projects," "contemplates," "believes," "estimates," "predicts," "potential," or "continue" or the negative of these terms or other similar words.
-Important assumptions include, but are not limited to, our ability to originate new investments, achieve certain margins and levels of profitability, and the availability of additional capital.
+The matters discussed in this report, as well as in future oral and written statements by management of Firsthand Technology Value Fund, Inc., that are forward-looking statements based on current management expectations that involve substantial risks and uncertainties which could cause actual results to differ materially from the results expressed in, or implied by, these forward-looking statements.
+Forward-looking statements related to future events or our future financial performance.
+We generally identify forward-looking statements by terminology such as "may," "will," "should," "expects," "plans," "anticipates," "could," "intends," "target," "projects," "contemplates," "believes," "estimates," "predicts," "potential," or "continue" or the negative of these terms or other similar words.
+Important assumptions include our ability to originate new investments, achieve certain margins and levels of profitability, and the availability of additional capital.
 In light of these and other uncertainties, the inclusion of a projection or forward-looking statement in this report should not be regarded as a representation by us that our plans or objectives will be achieved.
-The forward-looking statements contained in this report include, but are not limited to, statements as to:
+The forward-looking statements contained in this report include statements as to:

-- our future operating results; - our business prospects and the prospects of our prospective portfolio companies; - the impact of investments that we expect to make; - the impact of a protracted decline in the liquidity of the credit markets on our business; - our informal relationships with third parties; - the expected market for venture capital investments and our addressable market; - the dependence of our future success on the general economy and its impact on the industries in which we invest; - our ability to access the equity market; - the ability of our portfolio companies to achieve their objectives; - our expected financings and investments; - our regulatory structure and tax status; - our ability to operate as a business development company ("BDC") under the Investment Company Act of 1940, as amended (the "1940 Act") and a regulated investment company under Subchapter M of the Internal Revenue Code of 1986, as amended; - the adequacy of our cash resources and working capital; - the timing of cash flows, if any, from the operation of our portfolio companies; - the timing, form, and amount of any dividend distributions; - impact of fluctuations of interest rates on our business; - valuation of any investments in portfolio companies particularly those having no liquid trading market; and - our ability to recover unrealized losses.
+- our future operating results; - our business prospects and the prospects of our prospective portfolio companies; - the impact of investments that we expect to make; - the impact of a protracted decline in the liquidity of the credit markets on our business; - our informal relationships with third parties; - the expected market for venture capital investments and our addressable market; - the dependence of our future success on the general economy and its impact on the industries in which we invest; - our ability to access the equity market; - the ability of our portfolio companies to achieve their objectives; - our expected financings and investments; - our regulatory structure and tax status; - our ability to operate as a business development company and a regulated investment company; - the adequacy of our cash resources and working capital; - the timing of cash flows, if any, from the operation of our portfolio companies; - the timing, form, and amount of any dividend distributions; - impact of fluctuation of interest rates on our business; - valuation of any investments in portfolio companies particularly those having no liquid trading market; and - our ability to recover unrealized losses.

-For a discussion of factors that could cause our actual results to differ from forward-looking statements contained in this report, please see the discussion under Item 1A - Risk Factors of Part II of this Quarterly Report on Form 10-Q. You should not place undue reliance on these forward-looking statements.
+For a discussion of factors that could cause our actual results to differ from forward-looking statements contained in this report, please see the discussion under Item 1A - "Risk Factors" or Part II of this quarterly report on Form 10-Q. You should not place undue reliance on these forward-looking statements.
 The forward-looking statements made in this report relate only to events as of the date on which the statements are made.
 We undertake no obligation to update any forward-looking statement to reflect events or circumstances occurring after the date of this report.

-The following discussion should be read in conjunction with our financial statements and related notes and other financial information appearing elsewhere in this report.
+The following discussion should be read in conjunction with our consolidated financial statements and related notes and other financial information appearing elsewhere in this report.